ldgabbay/jwplayer/fl5/doc/publishers/embedding.rst

 * The *container* is the HTML element where the player will be placed into.
 It should be a block-level element, like a <p> or <div>.
 If a user has a sufficient version of Flash, the text inside the container is removed and replaced by the videoplayer.
 Otherwise, the contents of the container will remain visible.
 * The *flashvars* object lists your player :ref:`options`.
 One option that should always be there is *file*, which points to the file to play.
 You can insert as many options as you want.
 * The *params* object includes the `Flash plugin parameters <http://kb2.adobe.com/cps/127/tn_12701.html>`_.
 The two parameters in the example (our recommendation) enable both the *fullscreen* and *javascript* functionality of Flash.
 * The *attributes* object include the HTML attributes of the player.
 We recommend always (and only) setting an *id* and *name*, to the same value.
-This will be the *id* of the player instance if you use its :ref:`api`.
+This will be the *id* of the player instance if you use its :ref:`javascriptapi`.
 * The *instantiation* is where all things come together and the actual player embedding takes place.
 These are all parameters of the SWFObject call:

    * The URL of the *player.swf*, relative to the page URL.
    * The ID of the container you want to embed the player into.
    * The width of the player, in pixels.
 Note the JW Player automatically stretches itself to fit.
    * The height of the player, in pixels.
 Note the JW Player automatically stretches itself to fit.
    * The required version of Flash.
 We highly recommend setting *9.0.115*.
-This is the first version that supports :ref:`MP4 <formats>` and is currently installed at >95% of all computers.
-The only feature for which you might restricted to *10.0.0* is :ref:`RTMP dynamic streaming <rtmp>`.
+This is the first version that supports :ref:`MP4 <mediaformats>` and is currently installed at >95% of all computers.
+The only feature for which you might restricted to *10.0.0* is :ref:`RTMP dynamic streaming <rtmpstreaming>`.
    * The location of a Flash auto-upgrade script.
 We recommend to **not** use it.
 People that do not have Flash 9.0.115 either do not want or are not able (no admin rights) to upgrade.
    * Next, the *flashvars*, *params* and *attributes* are passed, in that order.